-SparkToro is a relatively new tool developed by Moz’s founder, Rand Fishkin.
-It also has a fantastic CTA that is clear and concise.
+SparkToro has a fantastic CTA that is clear and concise.

-Given that this is still a new company, the setup for the CTA clearly states what the tool does (discover what your audience reads, watches, etc.) and how it can help you (you can reach them where they hang out).
+Given that this is still a relatively new company, the setup for the CTA clearly states what the tool does (shows the websites your customers visit, etc.) and how it can help you (so you can do marketing that works).

 They have a freemium model, so the first step in the buyer journey is to get prospects to try out the software and understand how it works — the CTA is to use the tool.